top of page

 The ABS degree consists of 30 core units and 30 elective units.
 A minimum of 15 units must be completed through Word Of Life Christian College (WOLCC) or an approved affiliate center.
 Up to 45 units may be earned through transfer credit or assessment, provided they meet institutional and degree requirements.

-CORE COURSE DESCRIPTIONS Bib-200 Old Testament Survey (3 Units) This course provides a comprehensive overview of the Old Testament, examining its historical background, literary structure, major themes, and theological significance.
+This course provides a comprehensive overview of the Old Testament, examining its historical background, literary structure, major themes, and theological significance.
 Students will explore the Law, Historical Books, Poetry, and Prophets, gaining an understanding of God’s covenantal relationship with His people and the foundation these texts provide for New Testament theology.

 Bib-203 New Testament Survey (3 Units)